BlockstreamResearch/bip-frost-dkg/README.md

 In a network-based scenario, where long-term host keys are available, the equality check can be instantiated by the following protocol:

+TODO Make this two or three algorithms Pythonic
  - On initialization:
    - Send `sig = sign(hsk, x)` to all other participants
    - Initialize an empty key-value store `cert`, ordered by keys